-Morningstar calculates percentile ranks in category for all of these data points.
-By studying these percentile ranks, one can determine which factor had the most impact on the fund's rating.
+Morningstar calculates percentile ranks in category for all these data points.
+By studying these percentile ranks as shown in Exhibit 2, one can determine which factor had the most impact on the fund's rating.

-Exhibit 2 3-Year Percentile Ranks Decomposition

-Total Return % Rank Morningstar Return % Rank Morningstar Risk-adj Return % Rank Morningstar Risk
+Exhibit 2 3-Year Percent ile Ranks Decomposition Focus Fund A Total Return % Rank 83 Morningstar Return % Rank 84 Morningstar Risk- Adjusted Return % Rank 83 Morningstar Risk 0.98 Growth Fund Inv 51 52 53 1.42

-Focus Fund A 83 6.53 5.55 0.98

-Growth Fund Inv 51 10.14 8.72 2.11